Bebe Rexha Stuns Fans In Black Sheer Garment

 “Bebe just letting you know you’re a huge inspiration and you mean the world to be I have been a fan since 2015 and I’m soo happy I met you last month,” a fifth follower commented.

-The “Meant To Be” chart-topper constantly shows her fans love and recently posted a video clip to her Instagram which was taken at Rock In Rio in Brazil.
+The “Meant To Be” chart-topper constantly shows her fans love, and recently posted a video clip to her Instagram which was taken at Rock In Rio in Brazil.
 The upload showed Bebe bringing a fan on stage with her after she went into the crowd.
 In the space of two days, it has been watched over 2.5 million times.

 “I F*CKIN LOVE MY FANS!!!
 Thank You Brazil!!!!!” she wrote.